HiemSword/HiemSword/README.md

 #### Who are you?

-You can call me Hiem (or HiemSword).
+You can call me Hiem.
 I'm your standard teenager that likes computers and stuff

 #### What are you working on currently?

 I'm working on two projects currently:
 - An Open source Discord bot written in Python (repository [here](https://github.com/nientedidecente/NDD-Bot))
 - A silly blog about a person called "Re della Sintassi"
-- A game on the Godot Game Engine ("ProjectS")
+- A game on the Godot Game Engine

 #### What is this "Re della sintassi"?